HSM316/LLM_Wikipedia/README.md

 </div>

 > [!IMPORTANT]
-> The results suggest that LLM-generated content performs less effectively in RAG systems compared to human-created texts.
+> The results suggest that LLM-processed content could perform less effectively in RAG systems compared to human-created texts.
 If such content has impacted high-quality communities like Wikipedia, it raises concerns about the potential decline in information quality in knowledge bases.

 ### Code
 <pre>